 In 2018, PNB Banka was continuously working on strengthening its AML policies and corporate governance in the field of AML.
-PNB Banka has implemented recommendations of US/BSA audit which was completed in 2016 creating a US/BSA-proof AML environment, and recommendations of international AML audit by Pricewaterhouse completed in 2017.
+PNB Banka has implemented recommendations of US/BSA audit which was completed in 2016 creating a US/BSA-proof AML environment, and recommendations of international AML audit by one of the BIG FOUR audit companies completed in 2018.